H.J. Smith and Sons Hardware and Museum

 Erected 2013 by City of Covington, Louisiana.

 Location.
-30° 28.578′ N, 90° 5.673′ W. Marker is in Covington, Louisiana, in Saint Tammany Parish.
+30° 28.578′ N, 90° 5.673′ W. Marker is in Covington, Louisiana, in St. Tammany Parish.
 Marker is on North Columbia Street north of East Boston Street (Business U.S. 190), on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 308 N Columbia St, Covington LA 70433, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on April 1, 2018.
-This page originally submitted on April 1, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 62 times since then and 2 times this year.
+It was originally submitted on April 1, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 94 times since then and 12 times this year.
 Photos: 1, 2. submitted on April 1, 2018.